In this blog post, you will learn the basics about Windows Collaboration Displays.

 Sharp Windows Collaboration Display

-Sharp´s display has a 70’’screen with 4K resolution, 30 touchpoints and comes with passive pens.
+Sharp´s display has a 70’’ screen with 4K resolution, 30 touchpoints and comes with passive pens.
 Additionally, two Bluetooth active pens can be used with the device.
 The active pen supports the Windows Ink Experience, is pressure-sensitive, can erase and has a pointer.
 Its display contains sensors for motion, light, temperature, humidity, air quality and IR receiver.
 It should be possible to line up 3 devices side by side.
-Sharp will showcase their device at ISE 2019, and we are looking forward to do our own tests with this kind of device.
+Sharp will showcase their device at ISE 2019, and we are looking forward to doing our own tests with this kind of device.

 Avocor Windows Collaboration Display